u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/customer_invoices/credit_notes.rst

 Full refund and new draft invoice
 ---------------------------------

-When selecting the :guilabel:`Full refund and new draft invoice` option, Odoo creates a credit note, automatically validates it, reconciles it with the related invoice, and opens a new draft invoice prefilled with the same details from the original invoice.
+When selecting the :guilabel:`Full refund and new draft invoice` option, Thrive Bureau ERP creates a credit note, automatically validates it, reconciles it with the related invoice, and opens a new draft invoice prefilled with the same details from the original invoice.